 These are brownie cookies to the core with their deliciously rich fudge center, and I know they’re a recipe I’ll be making again and again.
 It’s also incredibly nice that they come together so easily!
 You could use a mixer if you wanted, but why both with the extra dishes?
 I used a wooden spoon and a bowl and they came together perfectly – just make sure to mix together your butter and sugar fully before moving on with the recipe.

-The final touch to make these outstanding?
+The final touch to make these the most outstanding brownie cookies you ever did taste?
 A sprinkle of flaky sea salt!
 The salt is the perfect complement to help balance out the slight sweetness and bittersweet chocolate.
-It takes these already-bomb cookies to the next level.
+It takes these already-delicious cookies to the next level.
 Enjoy!

 - Prep Time: 10 minutes